You are not a drop in the ocean. You are the entire ocean in a drop.

 We don’t rise to the level of our goals.
 We fall to the level of our systems.

-This morning I took time to examine my process and looked at ways to ensure I habitually upgrade my thoughts and maintain my resilience – not in general but specifically when it comes to staying the course with difficult projects when I doubt myself.
+This morning I took time to examine my process.
+I looked at ways to ensure I habitually upgrade my thoughts and maintain my resilience – not in general but specifically when it comes to staying the course with difficult projects when I doubt myself.

 With that done, I feel refreshed and motivated.
 My thoughts are flowing with me rather than against me and I’m ready to get to work.